 Some plans don’t have star ratings because they’re new or have low enrollment.
 Don’t take the absence of stars as a sign of poor quality.

 When you’re shopping for care from your workplace or a private network, comparing plans is harder.
-But you can check plan ratings from the National Committee for Quality Assurance.
+But you can check health plan report cards from the National Committee for Quality Assurance.
 This nonprofit has rated over 1,000 health care plans based on customer satisfaction and outcomes for preventing and treating disease.

-You may find there’s only one available health plan that’s really acceptable to you.
-However, if you still have several options to choose from, there’s one more critical factor to consider: the cost.
-That means not just the monthly premium but the total cost of the plan over a whole year, including both premiums and out-of-pocket costs.
+You may find there’s only one available health plan that really works for you.
+However, if you still have several options to choose from, there’s one more critical factor to consider: cost.
+That means not just the monthly premium but also the total cost of the plan over a whole year, including premiums and out-of-pocket costs.

-That can be hard to estimate since you don’t know what your medical expenses will be in the next year.
-However, there’s a tool on HealthCare.gov and some state marketplaces to make it easier.
-The site asks you whether health care usage for each family member is typically high, medium, or low.
-Then it shows you an estimated total yearly cost for each available plan based on its deductible and copays.
+Total plan cost can be hard to estimate since you don’t know what your medical expenses will be in the next year.
+HealthCare.gov and some state marketplaces have tools that make it easier.
+These tools ask you to rate health care usage for each family member as high, medium, or low.
+They then estimate the total yearly cost for each plan based on its deductible and copays.

-If you’re shopping in a health care marketplace that doesn’t have this feature, you can estimate your medical expenses based on your overall health and habits.
-If you are young and in good health, you probably won’t need to see a doctor often, so your out-of-pocket costs are likely to be low.
+If you’re shopping in a health care marketplace without this feature, you can estimate your medical expenses based on your overall health and habits.
+If you’re young and in good health, you probably won’t need to see a doctor often, so your out-of-pocket costs are likely to be low.
 However, they could be much higher if:

 - You make frequent visits to a PCP, a specialist, or the emergency room

 - You take expensive or brand-name medications regularly